Loading...

 Minigames Area

-The Minigames Area is a fun and competitive space on the server, featuring a variety of two-player games.
+The Minigames Area is a fun and competitive space on the server, featuring a variety of two-player games but up to eight players can join!
 Test your skills, challenge your friends, and win rewards!

 How to Join